hsnlab/escape/pox/ext/doc/source/orchest/virtualization_mgmt.rst

 :any:`MissingGlobalViewEvent` can signal missing global view.

-:any:`AbstractVirtualizer` contains the central logic of Virtualizers.
+:any:`AbstractVirtualizer` contains the basic logic and defines the API of Virtualizers.

+:any:`AbstractFilteringVirtualizer` contains the main logic for observing global Virtualizer.

 :any:`GlobalViewVirtualizer` implements a non-filtering/non-virtualizing logic.